truher/frc-test/cv1/retroreflection.md

 R_A = \frac{I_v}{\phi_v} = \frac{m_1 \frac{d^2}{A_o}} {\frac{m_2}{A_o} A} = \frac{m_1 d^2}{m_2 A}
 $$

+So the ratio of 500 means that, for an incident flux of 1 lumen, the tape produces 500 cd at 0.2&deg; from the incident direction.

 ## Retroreflection example

 Take an illuminator, for example the Cree XP-E2 "Far Red" illuminator suggested elsewhere.
 It produces a pretty wide beam: